IBMIntegration/ibm-event-streams/file-copy-lab.md

 	`oc -n cp4i-dest-eventstreams rsync /Users/rajan/Downloads/lab/mytopic/jarjar17-0 dest-es-kafka-0:/var/lib/kafka/data/kafka-log0/`

-	If the copying was sucessful, you should see something like this.
+	If the copying was successful, you should see something like this.
 	![](images/57.jpg)

 2. Let the target Kafka know about the new topic and it's partition location.
 This is an important step where we will have to notify kafka about the mapping of the partition and broker.